Reviewed by Molly Condon Wells.

-We help survivors take back that power through legal action.
+We help survivors take back that power through survivor advocacy and legal action.
 All decisions that impact our clients’ cases—from filing under a pseudonym to accepting or rejecting a settlement—are made in direct consultation with the individuals we represent.
-We help survivors assess their options for pursuing justice based on their unique circumstances.
+Through trauma-informed advocacy, we help survivors assess their options for pursuing justice based on their unique circumstances.
 And we work every day to ensure that survivors do not have to go through the legal process alone.

 While it is a powerful recourse for many, legal action is not the right option for everyone who has suffered from sexual abuse.
 Survivors deserve to make decisions about potential litigation based on full information and to have those decisions consistently and emphatically supported by those around them, including their legal team.

 We provide initial confidential consultations completely free of charge for survivors and their loved ones.
-Call our Chicago office at 312-261-6193 to speak to our legal team.
+Call our Chicago office at 331-425-8022 to speak to our legal team or fill out our case evaluation on our website.

 What is sexual abuse?